mattyk33/ClimateApp-SQLalchemy/README.md

 # Temperature Analysis II

-The starter notebook contains a function called calc_temps that will accept a start date and end date in the format %Y-%m-%d.
-The function will return the minimum, average, and maximum temperatures for that range of dates.

 Use the calc_temps function to calculate the min, avg, and max temperatures for your trip using the matching dates from the previous year (i.e., use "2017-01-01" if your trip start date was "2018-01-01").